adbahl/Algorithms-and-Data-Structures--Code-Challenges/README.md

 # Data Structures and Algorithms
-Data Structures and Algorithms challenges solved in Java.
+Data Structures and Algorithms challenges solved using Java.